MahmoudMohamed14/show_dolphin/README.md

     1. Navigate to the project directory in your terminal.
     2. Ensure that you have a connected device or emulator running.
-    3. Run the following command: flutter run
+    3. Run the following command: flutter run.
 -Running Tests:
     1. Navigate to the project directory in your terminal.
     2. Run the following command:flutter test.